×

 If you are thinking about moving to Kampong Chhnang, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kampong Chhnang can vary greatly depending on the type and size of the property.
 However, it is generally considered to be quite affordable compared to many Western countries.
 For a modest house in the city center, one might expect to pay a few hundred dollars per month in rent.
 If looking to purchase property, a small house or apartment might cost a few tens of thousands of dollars.
 However, prices can be significantly higher for larger or more luxurious properties.
-It's also worth noting that prices can fluctuate based on factors such as proximity to amenities and the overall state of the real estate market," said one expat in Kampong Chhnang.
+It's also worth noting that prices can fluctuate based on factors such as proximity to amenities and the overall state of the real estate market," remarked one expat living in Kampong Chhnang, Cambodia.

 What should I bring when moving to Kampong Chhnang?